Skip to main content

 AnyTone AT-D878UV

-The AT-D878UV is the radio experienced hams will tell you to buy when you ask for the "best" DMR handheld.
-DMR Tier I and II, APRS, GPS, Bluetooth, color display, 7 watts, and 3,100 mAh battery.
-The CPS software is the best in the DMR world, and the community around AnyTone is large and helpful.
+The AT-D878UV is the radio experienced hams point you to when you ask for the "best" DMR handheld: DMR Tier I and II, APRS, GPS, Bluetooth, color display, and 7 watts.
+The CPS software (not CHIRP) is the best in the DMR world, and the AnyTone community is large and helpful.

 Group of people at a picnic table showing each other how to program handheld radios